 To use the built in Simulator the files DBG and OBJ must be selected from the Options Compiler Output TAB.

-The OBJ file is the same file that is used with the AVR Studio simulator.
+The OBJ file is the same file that is used by the AVR Studio simulator.

-The DBG file contains info about variables and many other info needed to simulate a program.
+The DBG file contains info about variables and many other info required to simulate a program.